|UNITED KINGDOM OF GREAT BRITAIN AND NORTHERN IRELAND|

 London is the capital of both England and the United Kingdom, and the largest metropolitan area in the European Union.
 London is one of the world’s most important business, financial and cultural centres and its influence in politics, education, entertainment, media, fashion and the arts contributes to its status as a major global city.
 London’s population draws from a wide range of peoples, cultures, and religions, and over 300 languages are spoken within the city.
 As of July 2007, it had an official population of 7,556,900 within the boundaries of Greater London making it the most populous municipality in the European Union, with a population more than double that of its nearest rival, Berlin.
 As of 2001, the Greater London Urban Area had a population of 8,278,251 and the metropolitan area is estimated to have a total population of just under 14 million.

 The Palace of Westminster, also known as the Houses of Parliament or Westminster Palace is where the two Houses of the Parliament of the United Kingdom (the House of Lords and the House of Commons) meet.
 The palace lies on the north bank of the River Thames in the London borough of the City of Westminster, close to the government buildings of Whitehall.
+After a fire in 1834, the present Houses of Parliament were built over the next 30 years.
+They were the work of the architect Sir Charles Barry (1795–1860) and his assistant Augustus Welby Pugin (1812–1852).
+The design incorporated Westminster Hall and the remains of St. Stephen’s Chapel.
 The palace contains around 1,100 rooms, 100 staircases and 4.8 kilometres (3 mi) of corridors.
-Although the building mainly dates from the 19th century, remaining elements of the original historic buildings include Westminster Hall, used today for major public ceremonial events such as lyings in state, and the Jewel Tower.
-Control of the Palace of Westminster and its precincts was for centuries exercised by the Queen's representative, the Lord Great Chamberlain.
+Control of the Palace of Westminster and its precincts was for centuries exercised by the monarch’s representative, the Lord Great Chamberlain.
 By agreement with the Crown, control passed to the two Houses in 1965.
 Certain ceremonial rooms continue to be controlled by the Lord Great Chamberlain.
-After a fire in 1834, the present Houses of Parliament were built over the next 30 years.
-They were the work of the architect Sir Charles Barry (17951860) and his assistant Augustus Welby Pugin (18121852).
-The design incorporated Westminster Hall and the remains of St. Stephen's Chapel.

 The etymology of London remains a mystery.
 The earliest etymological explanation can be attributed to Geoffrey of Monmouth in Historia Regum Britanniae.
 The name is described as originating from King Lud, who had allegedly taken over the city and named it Kaerlud.
 This was slurred into Kaerludein and finally London.
 Many other theories have been advanced over the centuries, most of them deriving the name from Welsh or British, and occasionally from Anglo-Saxon or even Hebrew.
 Although there is evidence of scattered Brythonic settlements in the area, the first major settlement was founded by the Romans in AD 43 as Londinium, following the Roman conquest of Britain.
 This Londinium lasted for just seventeen years.
 Around 61, the Iceni tribe led by Queen Boudica stormed this first London, burning it to the ground.
 The next, heavily planned incarnation of the city prospered and superseded Colchester as the capital of the Roman province of Britannia in 100.
 At its height in the 2nd century, Roman London had a population of around 60,000.